dnelson86/arepo/documentation/source/config-options.md

 **PROCESS_TIMES_OF_OUTPUTLIST**

-Goes through times of output list prior to starting the simulaiton to ensure that outputs are written as close to the desired time as possible (as opposed to at next possible time if this flag is not active).
+Goes through times of output list prior to starting the simulation to ensure that outputs are written as close to the desired time as possible (as opposed to at next possible time if this flag is not active).